SITE MENU

 Oban harbour overlooked by McCaig's Tower

-Thanks to the ferry and railway, this is a busy town with many shops, banks, supermarkets, garages, a cinema and post office.
+Thanks to the ferry and railway, this is a busy town with many shops, banks, supermarkets, garages, and post office.
 It is the ideal place to stay and explore the surrounding area or to stop overnight if you are on your way to the Isle of Mull.
 Known as the Gateway to the Isles, it has a population of some 8,500.
-The tourist office located in an old church just around the corner from the railway station and pier.

-Oban is now know as the Seafood Capital of Scotland, and indeed it offers a great taste of Scotland with its many seafood restaurants, chocolate shop and whisky distillery).
+Oban is now known as the Seafood Capital of Scotland, and indeed it offers a great taste of Scotland with its many seafood restaurants, chocolate shop and whisky distillery).

 Ferries leave Oban for the following islands: Islay, Colonsay, Coll, Tiree, Mull, Lismore, Barra and South Uist.
 Numerous day trips are possible - see below for ferry day trip details.